zachbaker55/Exercise-01b-Twine-Project/README.md

    * Exits:
      * EAST->East of House

 Once you have added each of these passages, close the passage edit window.
-Down in the bottom right corner of the workspace is a button labeled "Play".
-Press that now.
+In the top menu bar, you should see a menu labeled "Build".
+In the Build Menu, select "Play".

 The game should load in your browser.
 You should be able to press the links to take you from one location to another.

 When you are done, return to Twine.
-On the bottom bar press the "Zork" label.
-In the resulting menu, select "Publish to File".
+In the Build Menu, select "Publish to File".

 Navigate to the location of your repository in your file system.
 Save the file as Zork.html in the repository (Exercise-01b-Twine-Project) folder.